As a single, city girl

 She says that everyone has two parts – their professional self and the social self.

-Grace mentioned that her and her husband went to brunch every weekend and in doing a financial check realized that they were spending $60+ on basic breakfast foods at and The Goat for breakfast.
+Grace mentioned that her and her husband went to brunch every weekend and in doing a financial check realized that they were spending $60+ on basic breakfast foods at Girl and The Goat for breakfast.

 People think that you won’t have friends if you don’t go to brunch or that you won’t get an invite anymore if you turn down events to save.
 This is what Grace calls the “social self”.